iwsanren/comp47360_team9/CI-CD-FIX-SUMMARY.md

 ## 📝 Key Files Changed

-- `.gitlab-ci.yml` - Fixed .env file handling
+- `.gitlab-ci.yml` - Fixed .env file handling + added connectivity tests
 - `docker-compose.prod.yml` - Removed volumes, added env_file
-- `scripts/test-docker-setup.*` - Added local testing scripts
+- `webapp/Dockerfile` - **CRITICAL**: Fixed host binding to 0.0.0.0
+- `ml/app.py` - **CRITICAL**: Fixed Flask host binding to 0.0.0.0
-- `CONFIGURATION-SUMMARY.md` - Updated documentation
+- `CI-CD-FIX-SUMMARY.md` - Updated documentation

+## 🚨 Why the Website Wasn't Working

+The main issue was **network binding**:
+- Next.js dev server was only listening on `localhost` inside the container
+- Flask app was only listening on `localhost` inside the container
+- External requests to `http://137.43.49.26:3030` couldn't reach the services
+- **Solution**: Both services now bind to `0.0.0.0` (all network interfaces)

-The pipeline should now successfully deploy both staging and production environments with all required environment variables properly configured.
+The pipeline should now successfully deploy both staging and production environments with all services accessible from external IPs.